KhronosGroup/glTF/extensions/2.0/Khronos/KHR_techniques_webgl/README.md

 Technique uniforms may also optionally define a *semantic*, an enumerated value describing how the runtime is to interpret the data to be passed to the shader.

-In the above example, the uniform `u_light0Transform` defines the `MODEL` semantic, which corresponds to the world space position of the node referenced in the property `node`, in this case the node `1`, which refers to the id of a node that contains a light source.
+In the above example, the uniform `u_light0Transform` defines the `MODEL` semantic, which corresponds to the world space position of the node referenced in the property `node`, in this case the node `1`.

 If no `node` property is supplied for a uniform, the semantic is implied in a context-specific manner: either to the node which is being rendered, or in the case of camera-specific semantics, to the current camera.
 In the following fragment, which defines a uniform named `u_projectionMatrix` that is derived from the implementation's projection matrix, the semantic would be applied to the camera.